gpratt3151/docker-influxdb/README.md

 ### Insert some data
 Some things to note:
-1. Posting of metric data requires nanoseconds accuracy or at least seconds since epoch + 9 zero's
+1. Posting of metric data requires nanoseconds accuracy or at least seconds since epoch + 9 zero's `date +%s%N`
-2. Posting of the "Annotation" cannot be in nanoseconds accuracy and *must* be seconds since epoch
+2. Posting of the "Annotation" cannot be in nanoseconds accuracy and *must* be seconds since epoch `date +%s`

 ```bash
 curl -XPOST "http://localhost:8086/write?db=mydb" \